The Woman in Black: Angel of Death: Plot

-Thirty years after the events of the first film, during the London Blitz, Eve Parkins joins some of her schoolchildren and the school's headmistress, Jean Hogg, to evacuate them to the isolated market town of Crythin Gifford.
-On the train journey there, Eve meets dashing RAF pilot Harry Burnstow, who is stationed at an airfield near Crythin Gifford.
-Upon arrival at the apparently nearly deserted town, Eve is confronted by a raving madman, Jacob, and flees.
+30 years after the events of the first film, during the London Blitz, Eve Parkins joins some of her schoolchildren and the school's headmistress, Jean Hogg, to evacuate them to the isolated village of Crythin Gifford.
+On the train journey, Eve meets dashing RAF pilot Harry Burnstow, stationed at an airfield near Crythin Gifford.
+Upon arrival at the deserted village, Eve is confronted by a raving madman, Jacob, and flees.

-Although Eve and Jean do not approve of Eel Marsh House, the isolated manor house on an island in the marshes where they have been billeted, there is no alternative.
-That night, Eve has a nightmare of how she was forced to give up her baby when she was younger; when she awakens, she hears the noise of a rocking chair coming from the cellar.
-There she finds a message, scolding her for letting her child go, and sees a woman dressed in black.
-The next morning, one of the children, Edward, who has been mute since the death of his parents in the bombing, is bullied by two other children and sees the Woman in Black in the nursery.
-Eve feels that something is wrong when Edward starts constantly carrying around a rotting doll.
-That night, one of the boys who was bullying him is drawn out of the house by the Woman in Black; Eve finds his body on the beach, mangled by barbed wire.
+Although Eve and Jean disapprove of Eel Marsh House, the isolated manor house on an island in the marshes where they have been billeted, there is no alternative.
+That night, Eve has a nightmare of how she was forced to give up her baby when she was younger.
+When she awakens, she hears the noise of a rocking chair coming from the cellar.
+There, she finds a message scolding her for letting her child go and sees a woman dressed in black.
+The following day, one of the children, Edward, who has been mute since the death of his parents in the bombing, is bullied by two other children and sees the Woman in Black in the nursery.
+Eve feels something is wrong when Edward constantly carries around a rotting doll.
+That night, one of the boys, Tom, who was bullying him, is drawn out of the house by the Woman in Black; Eve finds his body on the beach, tangled in barbed wire.

-Eve later sees the Woman in the graveyard, where she finds the grave of Nathaniel Drablow.
+Eve later sees the Woman in Black in the graveyard near the house, where she finds the grave of Nathaniel Drablow.
 She chases the ghost to the beach and is overcome by visions of Nathaniel's death.
-At the house, she and Harry establish the story of the ghost through an old recording made by Alice Drablow before her death at the hands of the Woman in Black: it is her sister, Jennet Humfrye, the mother of the child she adopted, Nathaniel.
-Jennet is haunting them because of Nathaniel's premature death, and is punishing Eve in particular for giving up her baby.
-Eve journeys into the abandoned town to confront Jacob, who is blind and therefore unable to be killed by the ghost, as he cannot see her.
+At the house, she and Harry establish the story of the ghost through an old recording made by Alice Drablow before her death at the hands of the Woman in Black: it is her sister, Jennet Humpfrye, the mother of the child she adopted, Nathaniel.
+Jennet is haunting them because of Nathaniel's premature death and is punishing Eve, in particular, for giving up her baby.
+Eve journeys into the abandoned village to confront Jacob, who is blind and unable to be killed by the ghost, as he cannot see her.
 However, he has been driven insane by the deaths of all the other children (whose ghosts surround him) and tries to kill Eve before she escapes.